plainly-videos/after-effects-plugin/README.md

 ### Method 1: Manual installation
 1. Download the latest [successful artifact on master branch](https://github.com/plainly-videos/after-effects-plugin/actions/workflows/sign-extension.yml?query=branch%3Amaster)
 2. Once your download is done, unzip the `plainly-plugin.zip` which has a `plainly-plugin.zxp` file in it.
-3. Run the `Command Prompt / Terminal`, navigate to Unified Plugin Installer Agent application folder, and install the extension:
+3. Run the `Command Prompt / Terminal`, navigate to Unified Plugin Installer Agent application folder, and install the plugin:

    **Windows**: Run in Command Prompt:
    ```bash